More Amazing Vegan Dessert Recipes

-This vegan dessert recipe makes enough vegan caramel sauce to cover 10 medium sized apples.
+This vegan dessert recipe makes enough caramel sauce to cover 10 medium sized apples.
 It's a good idea to use a tart apple, like a Granny Smith, because the sauce itself is so sweet.

 You can buy actual caramel apple sticks, but popsicle sticks, skewers, or even a fork (in a pinch!) all work as well.